stefan-hoeck/idris2-tutorial/src/Tutorial/Interfaces.md

   comp (Just x) (Just y) = comp x y
 ```

+This is not the same as extending an interface, although
+the syntax looks very similar.
+Here, the constraint lies
+on a *type parameter* instead of the full type.
 The last line in the implementation of `Comp (Maybe a)`
 compares the values stored in the two `Just`s.
 This is
 only possible, if there is a `Comp` implementation for